avmlds/avmlds/README.md

 ###

-<p align="left">Throughout my journey, data engineering and machine learning have been areas of profound interest.
-Building data pipelines that seamlessly process and analyze vast volumes of information exhilarates me.
-I relish the opportunity to design and implement robust, scalable applications that harness the potential of data to drive insights and informed decision-making.</p>
+<p align="left">Throughout my journey, data engineering and machine learning have been areas of particular interest.
+I look for opportunities to design and implement robust, scalable applications that harness the potential of data to drive insights and informed decision-making.</p>

 ###